suobset/skushagra/docs/independent/morbios.md

 Disclaimer: Please Read [About Code Projects in the Finechive](./code-projects) for more info.

+This is a multi-year project that was first conceived April/May 2024.
+We do not expect this to complete soon, this is more of a learning experience for both of us to understand how computers work.

+We are both CompSci majors (Anvitha is CompEng as well) who have heavily worked in Systems related stuff.
+We were both in the UMass Amherst Undergraduate Class of 2024.
+Anvitha's ~~honors~~ thesis was creating a [legv8 assembly simulator](https://github.com/anvitha305/legv8sim) to lower the barrier of assembly programming for the masses.
+[My honors thesis](https://skushagra.com/docs/undergraduate/tra86) was finding out performance differences between RUST and C++ on the x86 Architecture by coding the same programs on both; extracting the Assembly; running the Assembly with a stack tracer I built to trace the instructions executed, memory usage, and runtime statistics; and compare the details.

+We both have extensive low level systems experience, experience with Assembly, experience with x86, C/C++ experience, hardware, UNIX toolchains, compilers (including how to build a basic one from scratch and what they truly do), emulation/virtualization (down to the conceptual levels), and ongoing RUST experience.
+Not to sound overly confident, but going through the [required knowledge](https://wiki.osdev.org/Required_Knowledge) page in OSDev Wiki, we seem to have experience in mostly everything.
+Yes, we are wary of the [NUMEROUS warnings](https://wiki.osdev.org/Beginner_Mistakes) in that wiki, but truth be told: we have a lot of low level systems and Assembly experience.
+What we do not know is how everything comes together to create a cohesive OS, and how it works on the bare architecture.

+A big part of being confident in the journey ahead also involves in being aware about what we do not know.
+Here goes a non-exhaustive ever-expanding list of the same:

+* Bootloaders and how the first bit of code is initialized.
+* x86 Architecture outside just the Assembly instructions.
+We can write asm and use a compiler to run it, but how do we do it in Real Mode
+* Any OS stuff prior to UNIX having been developed.
+If a new OS requires an existing OS, how did the first OS came to be (Anvitha might actually have domain specific knowledge here)
+* Executable file types from scratch.
+Yes, Compiler -> Assembler -> Linker -> Executable.
+Now what??
+How do we exactly "run" this in a OS context.
+* Parallel processing and multithreading without an API.
+Actually managing multiple threads and cores on the Asm level.
+* Context switching kernel level vs. user level stuff: esp. if we go down a monolithic/hybrid kernel route.
+* Protected process execution.
+One seg fault should not crash the whole thing, yet I am sure at this stage it might.
+* Where tf do we start reg. a kernel??
+* BIOS/UEFI level programming
+* More to come here, again this is a very small subset in literally 30 seconds of thought.

+After having so much experience in low level systems in contained environments, we want to push the boundaries and learn about OS Dev.
+That is all that this project is.
+We know we are not overthrowing established OSes, neither are we generating interest in the matter.

+Honestly, we're just vibing, learning, and pushing what we already know in low level systems to the max.

 ## Project Kickoff

 The following are some (badly written) notes regarding Operating System development, what has already been done, and how we got to this point today.
 In essence, I want to cover the topics of kernel development, how that latches on to userspace applications, and different development methods that I have targeted for this project.